A variation on the New Year's Honours theme.

 Few of us remember yesterday's headlines.
 Not even when they brim with the Best Of.
 Applause fades.
 Awards rust.
 Achievements are forgotten.
 Important stuff swirls to nothing in the mists of time.
 The point dies with he or she who made it.
 I am thinking of Addison Cresswell, who died in his sleep last week.
 Who will remember, in a year or two, the high-achieving super-agent and producer who made Jonathan Ross, Michael McIntyre, Jack Dee and more?
 Only a handful.

 Name the teachers at school who made pennies drop for you.

 The friends who were there for you when the chips were down.

-The people who taught you something worthwhile, something that may have changed your life.
+Those who taught you something worthwhile, something that may have changed your life.

 Those who have made you feel appreciated and special.

-Those with whom you genuinely enjoy spending time.
+Those with whom you enjoy spending time.

 Happy New Year.